Article

 Maturity and Adoption Factors

-The maturation of the Bitcoin market introduces new variables:
+Bitcoin market maturation introduces new variables:

 Trading Strategies for the Halving Period